AgoraIO-Community/Universal-Links-SwiftUI/Universal-Links-Guide.md

 ---

 With the current setup, all pages on the website will link through to the specified app.
-If you just want a specific part of your website to link to an app, you can add modify the components array object or add another one.
+If you just want a specific part of your website to link to an app, you can modify the components array object or add another one.
 For example, if the current components array is replaced with:

 ```json
 "components": [